Imagine being an offshore developer

 Imagine now receiving user stories that are ‘placeholders for conversations’ and having to work from ‘constant conversations’ with the customer.

-I don’t want to imagine this any more.
-And I want to forget the times I’ve seen it happen.
+I don’t want to imagine this any more, and I want to forget the times I’ve seen it happen.

 Frank Ray Consulting.
-Software requirements for agile development teams, particularly distributed, remote and offshore development teams working in financial services.
+Software requirements for agile development teams, particularly remote, outsourced and offshore development teams working in financial services.

 Get in touch if you need our help